Codecademy/docs/content/java/concepts/math-methods/terms/rint/rint.md

 ---
 Title: '.rint()'
-Description: 'Returns the closest whole double value to the value of the argument.'
+Description: 'Returns a double that is rounded to the closest whole integer.'
 Subjects:
   - 'Computer Science'
 Tags:
   - 'Functions'
   - 'Methods'
   - 'Arithmetic'
+  - 'Numbers'
 CatalogContent:
   - 'learn-java'
   - 'paths/computer-science'
 ---

-The **`Math.rint()`** returns the closest whole double value to the value of the argument.
+The **`Math.rint()`** returns a double that is rounded to the closest whole integer.

 ## Syntax